 Just because someone has not unsubscribed from your newsletter, does not count as opting in.
 If they haven’t gone through a double opt-in process they should be removed from you list.

-If you’d like help or advice about the most secure and compliant ways to store your data, please call us on 01376 653115.
+For help or advice about the most secure and compliant ways to store your data, please call us on 01376 653115.